akando42/next-map/public/content/posts/03-20/index.md

 ## Jewish Global Influences in Science, Technology and Finance
-Albert Einstein and others Jews have outside influences in science, technology and finance but not military or politics.
+Albert Einstein and others Jews have outsized influences in science, technology and finance but not military or politics.

 ![Jewish Science Leaders](/content/posts/03-20/jewish_science_leaders.png)